Grant and Funding Opportunities

 CHNA 15 is committed to supporting all applicants in their efforts to write successful grant applications.
 We strongly encourage applicants to attend all CHNA 15 RFP release information sessions and grant writing trainings, and to take advantage of Capacity Building and Professional Development Grants that can be used to build grant writing, project development and outcomes measurement skills.

-CHNA 15 Collaborative Grants have a broad focus and focus on Healthy Communities Principles.
-The focus of this grant was to fund meaningful collaborations that would be unlikely to happen without the support of this grants.
+CHNA 15 2018 Collaborative Grants will be available for projects addressing youth behavior health or elder health.
+The focus of this grant is to fund projects that will create or enhance ongoing collaboration that would be unlikely to happen without the support of this grants.
 In FY 2016, one Collaborative Grant of $25,000 was awarded to Boxborough United Church of Christ for the project: Racial Justice Trainng and Analysis - Boxborough and Carlisle.
+In FY'2018, we expect to award up to three Collaborative Grants of up to $25,000 each.
+Learn more about Collaborative Grants and download an application.

 Professional Development Grants